Taipei: Education

 Taipei is home to the campuses of 24 universities and Academia Sinica, Taiwan's national academy which supports the Taiwan International Graduate Program:

-National Taiwan University (NTU or Tai-Da) was established in 1928 during the period of Japanese colonial rule.
+National Taiwan University (NTU) was established in 1928 during the period of Japanese colonial rule.
 NTU has produced many political and social leaders in Taiwan.
 Both pan-blue and pan-green movements in Taiwan are rooted on the NTU campus.
 The university has six campuses in the greater Taipei region (including New Taipei) and two additional campuses in Nantou County.
 The university governs farms, forests, and hospitals for educational and research purposes.
 The main campus is in Taipei's Da-An district, where most department buildings and all the administrative buildings are located.
 The College of Law and the College of Medicine are located near the Presidential Office Building.
 The National Taiwan University Hospital is a leading international center of medical research.

-National Taiwan Normal University (NTNU or Shi-Da) likewise traces its origins to the Japanese colonial period.
+National Taiwan Normal University (NTNU) likewise traces its origins to the Japanese colonial period.
 Founded as Taihoku College in 1922 and organized as a teacher training institution by the Kuomintang in 1946, NTNU has since developed into a comprehensive international university.
 The university boasts especially strong programs in the humanities and international education.
 Worldwide it is perhaps best known as home of the Mandarin Training Center, a program that offers Mandarin language training each year to over a thousand students from scores of countries throughout the world.
-The main campus, in Taipei's Daan district near MRT Guting Station, is known for its historic architecture.
-The Shida market area surrounding this campus takes its name from the school's acronym.
+The main campus, in Daan district near Guting metro station, is known for its historic architecture.
+The Shida market area surrounding this campus takes its name from the school's acronym 師大 in mandarin.

 Sports

-Taiwan's Chinese Professional Baseball League has a professional baseball team, Wei Chuan Dragons, based in Taipei.
+Wei Chuan Dragons of Taiwan's Chinese Professional Baseball League is a professional baseball team based in Taipei.
+The Taipei Highwealth team of the Popcorn League is also based in Taipei, co-sponsored by the Taipei City Government and Highwealth Construction.

-Taipei also has two professional basketball teams, the TaiwanBeer HeroBears of the T1 League and the Taipei Fubon Braves of the P. League+.
+Taipei also has two professional basketball teams, the Taipei Taishin Mars of the T1 League and the Taipei Fubon Braves of the P. League+.